Policies and Procedures

 Progress Probation

 All TCSJ students are expected to make adequate progress towards completion of the program.
 Adequate progress is defined by students earning a minimum GPA of 3.0 in each semester, overall GPA of 3.0, with no grade below a C. In addition, adequate progress is demonstrated by students taking and/or completing required program or course assessments, and turning in required assignments, logs, and/or documents.
-Therefore, examples of inadequate progress include but are not limited to: poor attendance, failure to take and/or complete Teaching Performance Assessments (TPA), Administrator Performance Assessments (APA), Reading Instruction Competence Assessment (RICA), failing coursework, lack of progress in clinical fieldwork and/or incomplete support logs (IMPACT).
+Therefore, examples of inadequate progress include but are not limited to: poor attendance, failure to take and/or complete Teaching Performance Assessments (TPAs), Administrator Performance Assessments (APAs), Reading Instruction Competence Assessment (RICA), failing coursework, lack of progress in clinical fieldwork and/or incomplete support logs (IMPACT).
 If a student is making inadequate progress, the student will be placed on progress probation.
 Students who remain on probation for more than 1 semester may be referred to the Academic Review Committee (ARC) for further action.
 TCSJ credential students who are required to successfully pass the California Teaching Performance Assessments (CalTPA) must demonstrate adequate progress in order to continue in the program.
-If a student does not receive a passing score on their first attempt of either of the assessment cycles, they will be placed on progress probation and must meet with their coordinator to create a remediation action plan and timeline for re-submission.
+If a student does not receive a passing score on their first attempt of either of the assessment cycles, they will be placed on progress probation and must meet with their advisor/coordinator to create a remediation action plan and timeline for re-submission.
 Failure to adhere to the established deadlines and/or pass an assessment cycle of the CalTPA on a third attempt will result in program dismissal.
-Clear Induction Administrative Services Program students who fail to meet deadlines or requirements of the program will receive an email from their coach detailing the missing documents, along with a final deadline for submission.
-The Coordinator of the Program will be copied on the email and the communication will serve as a probation warning to the student of potential referral to the TCSJ Academic Review Committee.

 PROCEDURE

-a.
-Warning Letter is sent instructing student to make an appointment with their advisor to discuss options and create a “Plan of Action and/or Timeline” to resolve the probation issue(s).
+• Warning Letter is sent instructing student to make an appointment with their advisor/coordinator to discuss options and create a “Plan of Action and/or Timeline” to resolve the probation issue(s).

-a.
-In the event two or more TCSJ Teacher Candidate Disposition Concern Forms (Appendix D) are filed, the student will be placed on conduct probation.
+• In the event two or more TCSJ Teacher Candidate Disposition Concern Forms are filed, the student will be placed on conduct probation.

-b.
-Warning Letter is sent instructing student to make an appointment with their advisor to discuss options and create a Plan of Action and/or Timeline to resolve the probation issue.
+• Warning Letter is sent instructing student to make an appointment with their advisor/coordinator to discuss options and create a Plan of Action and/or Timeline to resolve the probation issue.

-c.
-Dismissal Warning Letter is sent if student fails to meet with their advisor or address the action plan and adhere to timeline agreed upon with advisor.
+• Dismissal Warning Letter is sent if student fails to meet with their advisor/coordinator or address the action plan and adhere to timeline agreed upon with advisor.

-h.
-Student will coordinate payment with student accounts if there is a financial implication.
+• Student will coordinate payment with the Student Accounts Office if there is a financial implication.

-b.
-ARC initiates dismissal process: TCSJ directors and student accounts are notified, the files and database are updated to reflect dismissal.
+• ARC initiates dismissal process: TCSJ directors and student accounts are notified, the files and database are updated to reflect dismissal.
+(Also see Dismissal Policy)

 POLICY